Distributions of sparse spanning subgraphs in random graphs: Concluding remarks

 \section{Concluding remarks}

 \lab{sec:concluding}

 It was proved in~\cite{J3} that $m>>n^{3/2}$ is required for the concentration of $X_n$ in $\G(n,m)$, where $X_n$ denotes the number of Hamilton cycles or perfect matchings or spanning trees, as the variable will become asymptotically log-normally distributed when $m=\Theta(n^{3/2})$.
-We believe that most of the ranges of $p$ that we presented in the paper are tight, except for sets of vertex disjoint triangles.
-It is also a little surprising that the critical point of $m$ when $X_n$ changes from small deviation ($\ex X_n^2\sim (\ex X_n)^2$) to large deviation ($\limsup_{n\to\infty} \ex X_n^2/(\ex X_n)^2>1$) in $\G(n,m)$ seems to be different for Hamilton cycles and for sets of vertex disjoint triangles.
+However, we do not think this condition is sufficient in the case of triangle-factors.
+It is surprising that the critical point of $m$ when $X_n$ changes from small deviation ($\ex X_n^2\sim (\ex X_n)^2$) to large deviation ($\limsup_{n\to\infty} \ex X_n^2/(\ex X_n)^2>1$) in $\G(n,m)$ seems to be different for Hamilton cycles and for triangle-factors.
 We guess $m=n^{5/3}$ might be the critical point for the latter case.

-As explained in Section~\ref{sec:hamilton}, the most interesting set $\S$ to be studied is perhaps the one containing graphs isomorphic to an unlabelled graph $H$ on $n$ vertices.
-Unfortunately, for a general $H$, both $f_j$ and $r_j$ seem hard to compute.
-It will be interesting to know whether for all such graphs $H$, the corresponding random variables $X_n$ follow the log-normal paradigm.
-If not, is it possible to characterise the class of $H$, for which the distribution of $X_n$ follows this pattern?
+As explained in Section~\ref{sec:hamilton}, the most interesting set $\S$ to be studied is perhaps the one containing graphs isomorphic to an unlabelled graph $H_n$ on $n$ vertices.
+Unfortunately, it is not easy to define the sequence $(H_n)_{n\ge 1}$ in general and for a general $H_n$, computing $r_j$ might be hard.
+It will be interesting to discover more classes of such graph sequences $(H_n)$ and see whether the corresponding random variables $X_n$ follow the log-normal paradigm.